fontforge/fontforge.github.io/en-US/about/site/index.md

 ---
 published: true
 layout: default
-title: Edit This Website
+title: About This Website
 ---

 Like FontForge itself, this website is developed as a [collaborative  project](/en-US/about/project/index.html) where everyone is invited to contribute.
 The collaboration is organized through the [GitHub](http://github.com) website, so to contribute you'll need an account there.

-### Making Contribution Easy
+### Edit That Page

-Contributing to this website should be as easy as possible, like Wikipedia.
+Contributing to this website is easy for anyone to do, like Wikipedia.

-We've added a couple of little links to the 'Edit This Page' roundel in the footer of each page.
-Once you are logged into GitHub, the little 'github' link will work for you.
+You'll see a couple of little links to the 'Edit This Page' roundel in the footer of each page.
+Click the 'github' link and you'll see the source file on GitHub.
+If you sign up to GitHub and log in, you can click the 'edit' button.

 There is also a link to [prose](http://prose.io), a more elegant UI for editing files on GitHub.

 ### Diving Into The Design